Assistive products, such as kitchen appliances, can make it easier to cook, prepare food, and clean up after.

 Here are some useful cooking appliances to consider:

-Portable induction cookers: Easy to store and move around.
+Portable induction cookers are easy to store and move around.
 These can also be safer than gas stovetops, with no open flames and a reduced risk of burns.

-Multipurpose benchtop convection ovens: These combine several cooking functions in one appliance.
+These ovens combine several cooking functions in one appliance.
 They also reduce the need to bend or carry heavy dishes between the oven and your cooking space.
-Choosing multipurpose products like this can help reduce clutter and simplify your cooking experience.
+Choosing multipurpose products like this can help reduce clutter.
+It can also simplify your cooking experience.

-Electric pressure/slow cookers: Many models include built-in timers and other safety features, making them a convenient, lower-risk option for preparing meals.
+Many models include built-in timers and other safety features.
+This makes them a convenient, lower-risk option for preparing meals.

-Here are some questions to ask before choosing from the extensive range of functional tools that are available:
+Here are some questions to ask before choosing from the extensive range of functional tools available:

 An occupational therapist (OT) can provide personalised recommendations based on your unique requirements.